Chapter 11 : Chapter Eleven: Taking Care

 Harry brought his hand up to the top of his nose, feeling for the frame of his glasses, but nothing was there.
 How could he of not noticed?
 He was the one who wore them!
 But Harry thought of about it for a second, and remembered thinking the blood loss was making his vision blurry, his glasses must of fell of during one of his sessions with Voldemort.

-"I don't know, I don't even remember them coming off."
-He responded truthfully.
+"I don't know, I don't even remember them falling off."
+He responded honestly.

 "So," Harry started as awkward silence fell on them, "Who figured out the anagram?"
 He asked curiously.

 "Dumbledore did.
 We all tried, but it was tricky, even for Hermione."
 Ron replied with a small grin on his face.

 Harry laughed as Hermione shot Ron a mock glare, and reached across Ron to pat her on the shoulder in fake sympathy.